 Medicare Advantage Plans with a Zero Dollar Drug Deductible in Arkansas

-Not all Arkansas Medicare Advantage plans offer prescription drug coverage, but some that do include zero-dollar deductibles on all prescriptions.
+Not all Arkansas Medicare Part C plans offer prescription drug coverage, but some do include zero-dollar deductibles on all prescriptions.

 Humana’s zero-dollar premium Medicare Advantage plan also has cost-free drug deductibles and has the lowest MOOP ($4,400) of similar providers.